amolabs/docs/storage.md

 # AMO Storage Service
-DRAFT

-Any storage service must meet the following requirements in order to participate in AMO environment as an AMO storage service.
+Although it is possible to use AMO blockchain as a data trade medium for any data stored in arbitrary storage, it is a good idea to follow the AMO storage specification to utilize a granting scheme used in AMO blockchain.
+Any storage service which meets the following requirements is called an AMO storage service.

-There is a default AMO storage service, and its availability is guaranteed by AMO Labs.
+**NOTE:** There is a default AMO storage service, and its availability is guaranteed by AMO Labs.
 See [Default AMO Storage Service](ceph.md) for more information.

 ## General Requirements
-* object storage
+### Object storage
+AMO blockchain intermediates data trades with the unit called a data parcel.
+Since there is no restriction in the internal structure of the data, a data parcel can be anything.
+However, a data parcel is identified by a *parcel id* without any hierarchical structure.
+So, it is natural to use an object storage as a physical medium.
+A hierarchical data storage such as directory-based file system can be transformed into an object storage by using a dedicated directory.
+In that case, the absolute path to the dedicated directory would be the fixed prefix of a parcel id.

-* high availability
+### High availability
+An AMO storage service needs to provide high availability.

-* long-term persistent storage
+### Long-term persistent storage
+We do not consider any volatile storages.
+A data parcel may reside in a storage indefinitely.

-* updatable data body
+### Updatable data body
+Body of a data parcel may be updated along the course of the lifetime.

 ## Data Parcel
 A _data parcel_ is a generic term used to call any data item for sale in AMO